incognite-lab/myGym/README.md

 `cd mygym`

-We recommend to create conda environment:
+We recommend to create a conda environment:

 `conda env create -f environment.yml`